The Legend of Michael Mishra

-The Legend of Michael Mishra is a 2016 Indian Hindi comedy film written and directed by Manish Jha.
+The Legend of Michael Mishra is a 2016 Indian Hindi-language comedy film written and directed by Manish Jha.
 It is produced by Kishor Arora and Shareen Mantri Kedia of Eyecandy Films.
-The film stars Arshad Warsi, Aditi Rao Hydari, Boman Irani and Kayoze Irani.
+The film stars Arshad Warsi, Aditi Rao Hydari and Kayoze Irani with Boman Irani in a cameo appearance.
 It was released on 5 August 2016.

 Plot

 The film begins with FP, owner of Michael Mishra's Restaurant, narrating the story of Michael Mishra to customers at the restaurant.